 Every job hunter has asked “Where did I go wrong?”
 Most of us are experts at coming up with dozens of answers to this question.
 There are so many little things that can ruin a job interview, but most often it is one of the big things.

 Tried to Control the Job Interview

-The interviewer has an agenda.
+The job interview professional has an agenda.
 They were given a list of issues they want to cover, and a blueprint of the perfect candidate.
 He or she knows what is needed in a restaurant manager, and need to go through a big stack of resumes.
 They don’t have the time or patience to listen to you talk for 10 minutes on your ability to negotiate or how many great projects you ran for your last employer.

 Lack of Follow Up